edenbd50/CryptoBull-Claim-Check/README.md

 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/etherscan_claim_bear.png" alt="etherscan_claim_bear" >

-From there I've found the CryptoClaim Contract written in Solidity (The programming language) Now we can access the contract and see what kind of functions we have there
+From there I've found the CryptoClaim Contract is written in Solidity (The programming language) Now we can access the contract and see what kind of functions we have there

 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/etherscan_contract_functions.png" alt="etherscan_contract_functions" >

-I've highlighted the relevent parts:
+I've highlighted the relevant parts:

 - The `Wallet Address` in the URL